 Ticketing Services in Passenger Stations

-HS1 provides space within the stations for ticketing facilities, but it is the responsibility of the TOCs to staff these facilities and offer the sale of tickets.
+The Station Facility Owner provides space within the stations for ticketing facilities, but it is the responsibility of the TOCs to staff these facilities and offer the sale of tickets.

 Light Maintenance Facilities

 Please refer to section 3.6.10 for details of facilities at Ashford Depot and Temple Mills Depot.
 For further information about these facilities, please contact the relevant party at the addresses set out in sections 1.8.2 and 1.8.3.